scala/scala3/docs/docs/reference/experimental/canthrow.md

 ```scala
 def m(x: T): U throws E1 | E2
 ```
 The `CanThrow`/`throws` combo essentially propagates the `CanThrow` requirement outwards.
-But where are these abilities created in the first place?
+But where are these capabilities created in the first place?
 That's in the `try` expression.
 Given a `try` like this:

 ```scala
 try